 How to get involved

-- Invite the Moore Institute to your community to host a Nutrition Consortium to discuss the science and identify connections between current community work and the campaigns objectives.
+- Invite the Moore Institute to your community to host a Nutrition Consortium to discuss DOHaD science, and identify connections between current community projects and the Campaign's objectives.

-- Connect the Moore Institute to leaders with the four key sectors in your community.
+- Connect Moore Institute staff to leaders within the four key sectors in your community.

 - Email us to be added to our list for updates about the campaign, community success stories and opportunities to get involved.